olsonpm/gulp-refresh/README.md

 | quiet         | Disable console logging                                   | false         |
 | reloadPage    | Path to the browser's current page for a full page reload | index.html    |

+[Mini-lr options](https://github.com/elwayman02/mini-lr#options) may also be passed in this object.

 ## API

 ### livereload([options])